glennpoorman/nodejs-samples/12-oauth/README.txt

    to a specific user and that user must explicitly provide authorization.
 This is typically done by redirecting the user to a login page on the authorization server which then prompts for credentials.
-Once the user is successfully logged in, they are redirected back to the applicaton which has now been granted access to resouces owned by that user.
+Once the user is successfully logged in, they are redirected back to the applicaton which has now been granted access to resources owned by that user.
 This kind of flow is called "three-legged" because the server application, the authorization server, and the end user make up the three "legs".